 Make your navigation clear by giving links to your homepage, about page, and other important pages.
 Try to use the copy simple and easy to read.

 4. Don’t Ignore Call To Action

-According to a study by Small Biz Trends, around 70% of small business websites belonging to B2B domain lack a clear call-to-action on home page.
+According to a study by Small Biz Trends, around 70% of small business websites belonging to the B2B domain lack a clear call-to-action on the home page.

-This is one of the major reasons of having a high bounce rate and low conversion rate.
+This is one of the major reasons for having a high bounce rate and low conversion rate.

 You work hard to write awesome content and work harder to bring people to your website but when they come and do not find a proper CTA, all your work goes in vein.
-If you want to increase your conversions, then you need to make your Call- To – Action clear and prominent for the visitors.
+If you want to increase your website conversion rate, then you need to make your Call- To – Action clear and prominent for the visitors.

 One of the methods for a clear CTA is to make the background color of CTA different from all other colors on the webpage.
 Suppose your webpage has white background then something in orange will flash out without annoying the customer.

-A Danish ecommerce website which is car accessories business have increased their conversions by up to 17.18% just by making changes in their CTA.
+A Danish ecommerce website which is car accessories business has increased their conversions by up to 17.18% just by making changes in their CTA.

 5. Improve your Page Speed